bvi1994/marko-giphy-keyboard/tutorial.md

 ### Application Level Component

 Recall the intended behavior for our application: GIFs should be searched as the user types.
-In a technical sense, this means that requests should be made to the GIPHY address and the endpoint sure return images to be rendered on the application.
+In a technical sense, this means that requests should be made to the GIPHY address and the endpoint responds with images to be rendered on the application.

 Earlier, we have tested that our API Key and that we are able to make requests are working properly.
 We have imported them in each component.
 We only import them for testing purposes.
 Now, we will be importing them at the application level.